-- > Stand behind the victim.

-- Reach around victim with both arms under the victim's arms.

-- ➤ Place thumb side of fist against middle of abdomen just above the navel.
-Grasp fist with other hand.

-- ➤ Give quick, upward thrusts.

-- > Repeat until object is coughed up.
+- > Stand behind the victim. - Reach around victim with both arms under the victim's arms. - Place thumb side of fist against middle of abdomen just above the navel.
+Grasp fist with other hand. - ➤ Give quick, upward thrusts. - > Repeat until object is coughed up. - > If victim becomes unresponsive, ease them to the ground and start chest compressions.